 Dr. Marie -Helene Pelletier, PhD, MBA

-Throughout her career in Business Management and Psychology, Dr. Marie Helene Pelletier has spearheaded a national dialogue on the crucial issues of Leadership Resilience, and Workplace Mental Health including burnout prevention.
+Throughout her career in Business Management and Psychology, Dr. Marie Helene Pelletier has spearheaded a national and international dialogue on the crucial issues of Leadership Resilience and Workplace Mental Health including burnout prevention.

-Drawing on her extensive experience working in corporate, insurance, governance and public sectors, she brings national and international perspectives and expertise on mental health and on resilience as a key pillar of overall health.
+Drawing on her extensive experience including head of workplace mental health strategy at Sun Life Financial and her teaching at the University of British Columbia Business School, she brings workplace expertise on mental health and on resilience as a key pillar of overall health and sustainable innovation.

-A bilingual practising psychologist with over 20 years of experience in clinical, counselling, and advisory workplace psychology, Marie-Helene holds a Ph.D. in counselling psychology from the University of British Columbia and an MBA from the UBC Sauder School of Business.
+A bilingual practising psychologist with experience in clinical, counselling, and advisory workplace psychology, Marie-Helene holds a Ph.D. in counselling psychology from the University of British Columbia and an MBA from the UBC Sauder School of Business.

 She is a Member of the Global Clinical Practice Network of the World Health Organization, and past Director on the boards of the Canadian Psychological Association and the International Association of Applied Psychology.